 When the first warning level is reached, the remaining service life of the battery for buffering CMOS data and buffer memory is at least 1 month.

 5.1.6 Drive monitoring

-Default: SMART messages of the hard disks are reported.
+Default: SMART messages of the hard drives are signaled.

-RAID combination: The "Normal", "Degraded", "Rebuild" are displayed.
+RAID system: The states "Normal", "Degraded", "Rebuild" are displayed.
+The status of an inactive hot swap drive is not displayed.